Module 02: Autograd

 What’s Next

-In Module 03: Tokenization, we’ll learn how text gets converted into numbers that our model can process.
-Autograd will be working behind the scenes during training, but we need input data first!
+Module 03: Tokenization covers converting text into numbers that our model can process.
+Autograd works behind the scenes during training, but we need input data first!